Body of Lies (film): Plot

-After bombings in Sheffield, UK police raid an apartment in Manchester, but the terrorists inside trigger an explosion, destroying the building.
+After bombings in Sheffield, UK, police raid an apartment in Manchester, but the terrorists inside trigger an explosion, destroying the building.
 In Samarra, Iraq, CIA officer Roger Ferris is tracking Al-Saleem, the elusive leader of the terrorist cell.
 Ferris and fellow operative Bassam meet Nizar, a member of Al-Saleem's organization offering information in return for asylum in the US.

-Despite the objections of division chief Ed Hoffman, his handler in Langley, Ferris plans to use Nizar to draw out the cell; instead, Nizar is captured, forcing Ferris to shoot and kill him to protect his own cover.
-Ferris and Bassam seek out a terrorist safe house identified by Nizar in Balad, where they see documents and DVDs being burned.
-A shootout ensues and Ferris and Bassam flee with disks salvaged from the fire, but their vehicle is hit by a rocket-propelled grenade; Bassam is killed, while Ferris is rescued by helicopter.
+Despite the objections of division chief Ed Hoffman, his supervisor in Langley, Ferris plans to use Nizar to draw out the cell; instead, Nizar is captured, forcing Ferris to shoot and kill him to protect his own cover.
+Ferris and Bassam search for a terrorist safe house identified by Nizar in Balad, where they see documents and DVDs being burned.
+A shootout ensues, and Ferris and Bassam flee with disks salvaged from the fire, but their vehicle is hit by a rocket-propelled grenade; Bassam is killed, and Ferris is rescued by helicopter.

-The intelligence recovered from Balad indicates another Al-Saleem safe house in Assam, Jordan, where Hoffman installs Ferris as CIA station chief.
+The intelligence recovered from Balad indicates another Al-Saleem safe house in Amman, Jordan, where Hoffman installs Ferris as CIA station chief.
 Ferris earns the respect of Hani Salaam, head of the Jordanian General Intelligence Directorate, ignoring Hoffman's orders by sharing information.
 While Ferris, his subordinate Skip, and Jordanian agents surveil a suspected terrorist from the safe house, a local asset sent by Hoffman spooks the target, who flees.
 Ferris chases the target into an alley, stabbing him to death before he can warn the safe house.
 Bitten by nearby dogs, Ferris is treated by Aisha, a nurse from Iran.

 Ferris lambastes Hoffman for interfering with his operation, while Salaam confirms that the terrorists believe the target was killed in a random robbery, and has Ferris watch his agents torture the local asset as a warning to Hoffman.
 Al-Saleem's network strikes again, carrying out a deadly bombing at an Amsterdam flower market.
 Recognizing petty criminal Mustaffa Karami from the safe house, Salaam brings Ferris to the desert where he coerces Karami into cooperating.
-Hoffman arrives in Assam, seeking access to Karami as an intelligence asset, but Salaam refuses.
+Hoffman arrives in Amman, seeking access to Karami as an intelligence asset, but Salaam refuses.
 Unbeknownst to Ferris, Hoffman tasks Skip to abduct Karami, who escapes.
 Capturing Skip, Salaam shows Ferris that the terrorists have burned the safe house and disappeared; accusing Ferris of deceiving him, Salaam exiles him from Jordan.